Vinyl Floor Cleaning

 When you notice a lot of dirt and grime building up on your floors and want to give them a good scrubbing, you can scrub your floor with a white nylon-backed sponge.

 Vinyl floors generally only require warm water when cleaning.
-We don't use a detergent on vinyl floors because it always leaves a sticky residue and does not rinse clean.
+We don't use a detergent on vinyl floors because it always leaves a sticky residue and is tough to rinse clean.

 Check with the floor manufacturer to see what product is recommended for use with your floor.